Sermons

 3 June 2018

 One of my favourite chocolate bars is the Mars Bar.
 When I was growing up their slogan was “A Mars a day helps you work rest and play”.
-I found that more enticing to having an apple that had the slogan “An apple a day keeps the doctor away”.
-Regardless of the health differences, the… Read more
+I found… Read more

 Holy Trinity/Thankgsgiving